 As we now prepare for your return, we are introducing a number of further health and safety measures meaning your journey through the airport will be different to what you're used to.
 Our video below shows what you can expect to see when you travel through Birmingham Airport now.

 - All our airport colleagues will be wearing face coverings in the terminal building and shields are in place to reduce the risk of face-to-face contact for both our customers and colleagues.
 In security areas, where social distancing can take place, our colleagues will have periods of time where face coverings are not worn.

 - An enhanced cleaning regime including the use of the most advanced disinfectant spraying method has been implemented throughout the terminal.

 - Thermal imaging is currently being trialled with cameras carrying out temperature checks at our terminal entrance.
-We also recommend that only customers travelling enter the terminal, unless assistance is required.
 Please do not visit the airport if you are experiencing COVID-19 symptoms or have a high temperature.

 There are five key things we would like you to do as you travel through the airport to help protect our customers and airport colleagues.
 When you visit the airport you will see these are clearly displayed throughout your journey too.